Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Discussion

 Both the differences of EOP estimates against IERS C04 and statistics of the difference from concurrent VLBI experiments provide measures of EOP accuracy.
 It is instructive to compare them.
 Table~\ref{t:eop_acc_c04} shows these accuracy estimates.

-It turned out that the differences of $E_3$ angles from 24-hr experiments are a factor of 1.7 greater than the accuracy of these angle estimates derived from our processing concurrent vo/r1r4 experiments (compare columns 3 and 4 in Table~\ref{t:eop_acc_c04}).
-In general, the accuracy of a combined series like IERS C04 is governed by the accuracy of input series and smoothing.
-We can rule out smoothing errors since the epochs of our EOP estimates and the EOP estimates of IVS combined series are practically the same.
-Therefore, we conclude that the IVS combined $E_3$ angle series are a factor of 1.7 less precise than our results.
-The differences of $E_3$ angles derived from 1-hr experiments with respect to the C04 series are a factor of 1.17--1.32 greater than the accuracy of these angle estimates from concurrent experiments, except for the time series from KkWz baselines.
+It turned out that the differences of $E_3$ angles from 24-hr experiments are a factor of \chalp{1.7}{1.8} greater than the accuracy of these angle estimates derived from our processing concurrent vo/r1r4 experiments (compare columns 3 and 4 in Table~\ref{t:eop_acc_c04}).
+In general, the accuracy of a combined series like IERS C04 is governed by the accuracy of input series and smoothing. \chalp{We can rule out smoothing errors}{Smoothing is not expected to be a major factor,} since the epochs of our EOP estimates and the EOP estimates of IVS combined series are practically the same.
+Therefore, we conclude that the IVS combined $E_3$ angle series are a factor of 1.8 less precise than our results.
+The differences of $E_3$ angles derived from 1-hr experiments with respect to the C04 series are a factor of \chalp{1.17--1.32}{1.1--1.2} greater than the accuracy of these angle estimates from concurrent experiments, except for the time series from KkWz baselines.

-In order to learn more, we took the IVS combined EOP series\footnote{\web{https://www.ccivs.bkg.bund.de/data/QUAT/COMBI/ivs24q3e.eops} accessed on May 16, 2025.}.
-We computed the statistics of the differences of IVS Combined EOP from 148 r1r4 experiments with respect to our solution after removal of the linear trend: the rms of the differences were 0.31, 0.38, and 0.86~nrad for $E_1$, $E_2$, and $E_3$ respectively.
-Similar statistics for EOP derived from 148 vo experiments are 0.61, 0.66, and 0.99~nrad.
+\addlp{We have a disagreement with comparisons made by others.
+In order to understand the origin of this disagreement, we took the IVS combined EOP series\footnote{\web{https://www.ccivs.bkg.bund.de/data/QUAT/COMBI/ivs24q3e.eops} accessed on May 16, 2025.} and} computed the statistics of the differences of IVS Combined EOP from 148 r1r4 experiments with respect to our solution after removal of the linear trend: the \chalp{rms}{standard deviations} of the differences were 0.31, 0.38, and 0.86~nrad for $E_1$, $E_2$, and $E_3$ respectively.
+Similar statistics for EOP derived from 148 vo experiments are 0.61, 0.66, and 0.99~nrad. \addlp{Statistics of the standard deviations in differences between IVS and IERS time series over 265 vo/r1r4 experiments are 0.56, 0.62, and 1.09~nrad.}

 To dig even deeper, we compared EOP estimates from the same list of concurrent vo and r1r4 observing programs using the IVS combined time series.
 The epochs of EOP in the IVS combined time series are close, within 2~hours, but not the same.
 We propagated the EOP on the common epoch using provided estimates of EOP rates.
 The rms of the differences divided by $\sqrt{2}$ are shown in Table~\ref{t:conc_comp_ivs}.
-We see that our solution provides the rms of the differences a factor of 1.3 smaller for the $E_3$ angle.
-That prompts us to interpret the relatively large differences in IVS Combined EOP with respect to our solution as a deficiency of the IVS Combined series.
+We see that our solution provides the rms of the differences a factor of 1.4 smaller for the $E_3$ angle. \chalp{That prompts us to interpret}{Therefore, we conclude that} the relatively large differences in IVS Combined EOP \addlp{time series} with respect to our solution as a deficiency of the IVS Combined series.